JonathanWenger/my_website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a graduate student in computer science at Universität Tübingen and the MPI for Intelligent Systems working with [Prof. Philipp Hennig](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/methoden-des-maschinellen-lernens/personen/philipp-hennig/).
-My research interests include [probabilistic numerics](http://probabilistic-numerics.org/), uncertainty estimation in classification and non-parametric clustering of transcriptomic time-series.
+I am a graduate student in computer science at Universität Tübingen and the MPI for Intelligent Systems working with [Philipp Hennig](https://uni-tuebingen.de/en/faculties/faculty-of-science/departments/computer-science/lehrstuehle/methods-of-machine-learning/personen/philipp-hennig/).
+My research interests include [**probabilistic numerics**](http://probabilistic-numerics.org/), **uncertainty estimation** in classification and **non-parametric clustering** of transcriptomic time-series.

+During my master's degree I studied for a year abroad in Stockholm, Sweden.
+I also got to spend ten months as a visiting graduate student in the group of [Nir Hacohen](https://www.broadinstitute.org/bios/nir-hacohen) at the Broad Institute.

 In my free time I love to do sports, especially road cycling.